Marcel de Graaff: Forum for Democracy

 In 2022, he defected to Thierry Baudet's Forum for Democracy (FvD) party after expressing support for its more hardline stance against the COVID-19 vaccine and criticising the PVV's pro-vaccine policies.
+He was suspended from Identity and Democracy later that year, and he decided to leave the group on 22 October due to their differing stances towards Russia.
+He became a Non-Inscrit member of European Parliament.